Category Archives: Uncategorized

 Alkalise Already!
 Acid And Alkaline Foods

-Increasingly it’s recognized that every modern disease is caused by inflammation in your body.
-One cause of widespread inflammation throughout your body is eating too many acid forming foods. eating a diet with a good balance between foods that have an alkalizing effect on your body after they’re metabolized, and those with an acidifying effect on your body, is a relatively new practice, but one that’s being addressed far more often in the ongoing quest to make healthier eating choices.
+It is being recognised more and more that every modern disease is caused by inflammation in your body.
+One cause of widespread inflammation throughout your body is eating too many acid forming foods.
+Balancing your diet between foods with an alkalizing effect on your body and those with an acidifying effect on your body is relatively new.
+But it’s a change that’s being made far more often in the ongoing quest to make healthier eating choices.

-If your immune system is strong and can overcome the inflammation then all is good, but if not, then illness and premature aging are what lies right ahead of you.
+If your immune system is strong enough to overcome the inflammation then all is good.
+But if it’s not, then illness and premature aging are what lies right ahead of you.

-The difficulty for us is that the modern western diet is heavily loaded with acidifying foods.
-As a result of eating lots of these foods the acid/alkaline balance of the majority of the population is way, way out.
+Our difficulty is the modern western diet is heavily loaded with acidifying foods.
+As a result of eating lots of these foods the acid/alkaline balance of most people is way out of balance.
 Most people’s immune system cannot keep up with the levels of inflammation that result from the diet they eat.

-You can find out the pH of your body, which indicates whether it is more acidic or more alkaline, by testing your saliva or urine with pH strips, which are easy to obtain either on the internet, in your health food store, or from your Natural Health practitioner.
+You can discover the pH of your body, which indicates whether it is more acidic or more alkaline, by testing your saliva or urine with pH strips, which are available online, in your health food store or from your Natural Health practitioner.

 What Foods Are Acidic?